National Institute of Corrections Evidence-Based Decision Making Initiative

 Treatment Alternatives and Diversion Program (TAD)

 The Treatment Alternatives and Diversion program was established by the 2005 Wisconsin Act 25 to support county and efforts that provide treatment and diversion programs for non-violent adult offenders for whom substance abuse was a contributing factor in their criminal activity.
-As required by state statute, the TAD program is funded on a five-year cycle and was most recently awarded to counties and tribes on a competitive basis for calendar year 202e.
+As required by state statute, the TAD program is funded on a five-year cycle, and grants will soon be awarded to counties and tribes for calendar year 2024.
 There have been numerous expansions of the TAD program with TAD programs now operating in 56 counties and 3 tribes in Wisconsin.

 Wisconsin Treatment Court Standards Trainings